daragmas/Liber-Characterum/README.md

 In the grim darkness of the 41st millenium, it's a bit annoying to try and build a new character for your tabletop games.
 LC is here to try and make that a bit easier.

+## How to Use

+Currently, only the client folder has any usable code.
+To make or view a character file, run client/main.py in your editor of choice.

 ## Supported Systems
 - [ ] Black Crusade